A Damsel in Distress (1937 film)

-A Damsel in Distress is a 1937 American English-themed Hollywood musical comedy film starring Fred Astaire, George Burns, Gracie Allen and Joan Fontaine.
-Loosely based upon P.G.
-Wodehouse's 1919 novel of the same name and the 1928 stage play written by Wodehouse and Ian Hay, it has music and lyrics by George and Ira Gershwin.
-The film was directed by George Stevens, who had also directed Astaire in Swing Time (1936).
+A Damsel in Distress is a 1937 American musical romantic comedy film directed by George Stevens and starring Fred Astaire, George Burns, Gracie Allen, and Joan Fontaine.
+Based on the 1919 novel by P. G. Wodehouse, it has music and lyrics by George and Ira Gershwin.

 Plot

 The staff at Totleigh Castle know that the lovely Lady Alyce Marshmorton must marry soon and wager on whom the groom will be.
 With all of the likely candidates already claimed, young footman Albert places a bet on a "Mr. X", someone totally out of the blue.

 Lady Alyce has a secret romantic interest in an American whom family has not met.
 She leaves the castle one day to venture into London and encounters American entertainer Jerry Halliday, who is accompanied by press agent George and his secretary Gracie.

 Jerry is incorrectly led to believe that he is the American whom Lady Alyce loves.
 He visits the castle, encouraged by Albert but discouraged by Keggs, a scheming butler whose money is on another suitor.

 Jerry fails to recognize Lady Alyce's father, the lord of the manor.
 He is slapped in the face in a Tunnel of Love, misunderstanding Lady Alyce's intentions.
 In the end, the pair find romance.